Fargo VA Health Care System

 - Complete the screening questions – show your phone to the screener at the entrance.

-The first thing you will notice upon entering the Medical Center in Fargo is our centralized check-in.
+Upon entering the Medical Center in Fargo, you'll see our centralized check-in.
 Our centralized check-in is located inside the main entrance on the north side of the Medical Center, so you should ensure you park in the north parking lot.
 If you park in the south parking lot, you will not be able to enter the Medical Center through the south entrance – you will be guided to the north entrance.
 Please arrive no earlier than 15 minutes prior to your scheduled appointment.
 You may be asked to wait in our front lobby, rather than in the clinic area, to enhance our ability to social distance.

 You may be tested for COVID-19 within VA and we may ask you to distance yourself from others while waiting for your results.
 Please be sure to inform your VA provider if you receive a COVID-19 diagnostic test outside of VA.
 You and your provider will discuss your treatment options and overall health status while COVID-19 safety restrictions still exist.
 You will discuss the risks of certain treatments or procedures, taking into account your overall health status, risk for complications, and urgency of the considered treatment.
 Your VA provider may recommend that you continue to postpone routine but highest risk procedures, including dental and eye examinations.